YunTai-Yang/RCS/RCSsimulator/Readme.md

 * Now, base settings are complete

-# 4. Go to main.py and see visualizer
+# 4. Go to main.py and Set visualizer
     - In visualizer args, set 'witch' for visualize